ColossalCon: Fan Appreciation Party Weekend

 Fan Appreciation Party Weekend was a two-day convention held during September at the Kalahari Resort and Convention Center in Sandusky, Ohio.

 Event history

 Colossalcon East

-Colossalcon East is a three-day anime convention held during September at the Kalahari Resorts in Pocono Manor, Pennsylvania.
+Colossalcon East is a four-day anime convention held during September at the Kalahari Resort and Convention Center Poconos in Pocono Manor, Pennsylvania.
 The convention is known for being located at a water park.

 The space the convention used in 2018 was small and issues with cosplay in the water park occurred on Sunday.
 Colossalcon East 2020 was cancelled due to the COVID-19 pandemic.

 Event history

+ColossalCon Cruise

+Colossalcon Cruise is a three-day cruise held during February/March on Royal Caribbean ships that sail from Cape Canaveral, Florida.

+Event history

 Colossalcon Texas

-Colossalcon Texas is a three-day convention held during August at the Kalahari Resorts Texas in Round Rock, Texas.
+Colossalcon Texas is a three-day convention held during August at the Kalahari Resort and Convention Center Round Rock in Round Rock, Texas.

 Event history

 Colossalcon North

-Colossalcon North is a three-day convention held during November at the Kalahari Resorts Dells in Wisconsin Dells, Wisconsin.
+Colossalcon North is a three-day convention held during November at the Kalahari Resort and Convention Center Wisconsin Dells in Wisconsin Dells, Wisconsin.

 Event history

+Colossalcon Virginia

+Colossalcon Virginia is a three day convention scheduled to be held at the Kalahari Resort and Convention Center Spotsylvania in Woodford, VA in May 2027.